lbryio/lbry.com/content/faq/buy-sell-bittrex.md

 ---
-title: Buying and selling LBC on exchanges
+title: Buying and selling Credits on crypto exchanges
 category: getstarted
 ---